 One hour into the workshop, having already engaged with the theme of taxidermy through personal stories and the embodied visual experience of the displays, we delve into written words.
 The idea for this reading component was proposed by Sina and , in a nod to “Between Us and Nature,” the local, monthly, nature-and-culture reading group where the two met, and the idea for Oddkin was born.
 Participants take turns to, voluntarily, read various paragraphs out loud and a chain of different timbres and rhythms gives voice to the printed and stapled paper pages: illusion of realism in taxidermy, as I have argued elsewhere, depends on a fundamentally ironic epistemological structure: death is the absolute and always indispensable prerequisite to the process of creating lifelikeness.”
 (Desmond, 2016, p.
 96).

 Through this text and the discussions it catalyses, we directly confront the palpable absence of any sufficient acknowledgement of the museum’s violent past within the gallery next door.
 But colonial history has been already brought to the table by artist Hayden Fowler before the reading.
-He presented himself through a story about tigers in New Zealand, where he grew up.
+He presented himself through a story about the Huia, the larger group of endemic birds to New Zealand that were hunted to extinction for European collections in the 1800’s.
 And after the initial tour of the gallery, Hagar Ophir, performance artist, had pointed at the scar visible on the taxidermied kangaroo.

 A quintessential materialisation of the taxidermist’s work, the scar testifies that a human being (or more) has touched, modelled, sewn together that skin.
 But where from this skin?
 One participant voices her surprise in hearing that killing animals for collections is still allowed, and one of us adds that, as we had learnt from our tour with taxidermists a week before, many dead animals also come from zoos.
 The taxidermic procedure and the socio-cultural codes defining how to perform it are indivisible throughout the workshop.
 Hagar reflects on the kangaroo pointing especially to its pose and her experience of being in the gallery and observing it: whether through the glass of the vitrines or as reflections upon them, the white busts of male scientists, seemed to constantly intrude upon the observer’s field of vision.